Stochastic nonlinear wave dynamics on compact surfaces: Introduction

 which lies in $C\big(\R;H^s(\M)\big)$ almost surely for any $s<0$ (see Proposition~\ref{prop-psidamp} below).
-The strategy to define the product $u^k$ in the integral above is then to regularize the rough term $\Psi_{\damp}$ and to replace $u^k$ by another well-chosen\footnote{ In particular note that the renormalized power defined below is a unitary polynomial with its lower-order coefficients becoming infinite as the regularization is removed, which justifies the term $\infty\cdot u$ in \eqref{SQE}.} polynomial such that, as we remove the regularization, the corresponding renormalized power ${\displaystyle \,:\!u^{k+1}\!:\,}$ converges to some finite random variable almost surely.
+The strategy to define the product $u^k$ in the Duhamel formula \eqref{X1} is then to regularize the rough term $\Psi_{\damp}$ and to replace $u^k$ by another well-chosen\footnote{In particular, note that the renormalized power defined below is a monic polynomial with its lower-order coefficients becoming infinite as the regularization is removed, which justifies the notation $\infty\cdot u$ in \eqref{SQE} for the cubic case.} polynomial such that, as we remove the regularization, the corresponding renormalized power ${\displaystyle \,:\!u^{k}\!:\,}$ converges to some finite random variable almost surely.

 More precisely, for any $N\geq 0$, let $\P_N$ be (a smooth version of) the frequency projection on the set of frequencies $\{\lambda_n\leq N\}$ (see \eqref{def-P} below).
 For each $(t,x) \in \R\times \M$, $\P_N \Psi_{\damp}(t,x)$ is then a mean-zero real-valued Gaussian random variable with variance